openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/lti_component_settings.rst

        learners to interact with it.

    * - Accept grades past deadline
-     - Specifies whether third party systems are allowed to post grades after the deadline.
+     - Specifies whether third-party systems are allowed to post grades after the deadline.
 By default, this value is set to **True**.

    * - Request user's email